PCE1968/School_District_Analysis/README.md

 Again, these are virtually identical.
 To see any impact you would have to go out to the hundereths digit, which is insignificant to these calculations.

 ## Summary
+As this analysis clearly demonstrates, removing the Thomas High School ninth grade scores does change the Average Math Score, Average Reading Score, % Passing Math, % Passing Reading, and % Overall Passing values for Thomas High School, but not in any significant way, with the greatest change occuring with the % Overall Passing value decreasing by 0.31%.
+This has no significant impact on the district summaries when viewed by spending, school size or school type.